Children & Youth

 Every year volunteers contribute over 2000 hours to our Sunday School program.

-We ask all parents* to contribute their time as they are able—as teachers, assistants, and playground guardian angels, and with special events and ongoing projects.
+We ask all guardians* to contribute their time as they are able—as teachers, assistants, and playground helpers, and organizing special events and ongoing projects.

 Learn more about your opportunities, sign up online, or stop by the RE Office (Room 102) to chat with Katy and learn more.